Chris Gerty

 Chris is a technologist and entrepreneur, and a leading voice on the convergence of space exploration, human-centric design, and the "maker" culture.
 Through decades of experience on technology-intense projects in the aerospace industry, he has developed a passion for technology both professionally and personally.

 Chris holds a degree in Computer Engineering from Clarkson University and lives in Houston, TX.
-He currently works for NASA leading a team to develop an informatics system for the xEMU.
+He is excited about being part of a new, global, lunar economy.

 • Education